andrewcooke/spokes/README.md

 acceleration, braking and collisions) evenly around the rim.
 The appropriate choice of pattern for a wheel will depend on many different factors and **should be made by an expert wheelbuilder**.

+One practical issue I would like to describe in more detail is unbalanced rotation.
+For example, a radially spoked wheel is "the same" as one where all the spokes are offset by one hole - when you actually build the wheel with offset spokes and tighten the spokes (ignoring problems with spoke length) the spokes would tighten until they were radial.

+So, to be included in the catalogue, patterns which have spokes offset in one direction must also have at least one spoke offset in the opposite direction.
+This excludes the most obvious problems but still allows patterns where rotational forces in the two directions are carried by different numbers of spokes (because these patterns are not symmetrical they are all group C).

 ### Completeness